 Most prisoners will disclose to you how they access such illicit things more effortlessly in prison than if they were out in the city.
 This is an immense issue we endeavor to battle with any assets accessible.
 At the point when Securus Technologies gave information to us that the organization could assist in tackling the issue through installing of inmate communication system, our entire team rejoiced.

 The thought here was that the Securus Technologies framework would act as the ears of our institution day and night, cautioning officers to jabber the involved unlawful exercises.
 Not long after I was trained concerning the LBS software, I started to hear prattle about prisoners smoking in their cells, taking medications, and utilizing cellphones.
 Every moment the Securus system identified any chatter related to these activities; we quickly sent a group to the cell for an unexpected investigation to assemble the stash before the detainees comprehended what happened.

 In the technology industry, there are many different technology companies.
 While there are many technology companies, most of the technology companies compete in the same or similar markets for customers and sales.
-This situation provides the opportunity for companies to generate a high level of competition regarding technology innovations and marketing.

 While most companies can keep the competition in check, there are some companies that do not have good feelings towards the other.
 The companies for various reasons do not get along and the competition brings out a variety of issues between the companies.
 Two companies that have had various issues over the past few years are Securus Technologies and GTL.
 The two companies compete in the same technology market for customers and market share.